edward3862/LoFGAN-pytorch/README.md

 # LoFGAN-pytorch

-The official pytorch implementation of our paper LoFGAN: Fusing Local Representations for Few-shot Image Generation, ICCV 2021.
+The pytorch implementation of our paper LoFGAN: Fusing Local Representations for Few-shot Image Generation, ICCV 2021.

 ![framework](images/framework_all.png)

-Our paper and source code will be released soon.
+The code will be released soon.